Family reunion communication is a major task in your planning to keep everyone informed of the event as well as any changes that happen along the way.

 Selecting a member from each branch of the family to keep the lines open will be very important....

 Gone are the days of cans and string.

 You’re going to need several forms of communication to keep in touch with your guests.
 Not only to keep them informed, but to maintain their interest in the reunion over the months of planning.

 No matter how you do it; keep the hotline open!!

 The use of computers and email has become far easier and faster for the Communications group.
 However, there will still be some individuals who do not have a computer and prefer receiving mail or a phone call.

 Great-Aunt Rosie, would love to hear from you and she will be more than happy to fill you in on everything that’s happening on her side of the family.
 After all, she's the one who communicates with everyone else.

 She would also be a good one to "bird dog" those you haven't heard from yet.

-Note: Keep in mind that phone calls are great for communication, however, emails and "snail" mail offer a "hard copy" of all information to prevent any confusion.
+Note: Keep in mind that phone calls are great, however, emails and "snail" mail offer a "hard copy" of all information to prevent any confusion.

-It may be wise to have several people help with the responsibilities of this Committee.
+It may be wise to have several people help with the family reunion communications.